Bidwill, New South Wales: History

 Bidwill takes its name from John Carne Bidwill (1815-1853) appointed as botanist in charge at the Botanic Gardens in 1847.
 Prior to settlement and colonisation of Australia, Bidwill and the surrounding area was inhabited by the Darug tribe.

-Bidwill was dominated by the development of public housing in the 1960s and 1970s.
+Bidwill was dominated by public housing development between the 1960s and 1970s.
+In 1973, the NSW Housing Commission clashed with Blacktown Council over the naming of streets.
+The commission sought names associated with John Bidwill, while the council preferred local names.
+Of the 30 names proposed by the council, only 4 were accepted: Carlisle, Chestnut, Luxford, and Popondetta.

+By 1977, Bidwill Public School and High School were opened.
+This was followed by Bidwill Youth Centre in 1983 and Yawarra Child Care Centre in 1985.
+Bidwill High School became part of Chifley College in 2000, following a reorganisation of high schools in the area.

 In recent times, Bidwill has been associated with social and economic problems.
 These have resulted in an increase of crime and such trouble as riots.

-Over the years Bidwill has become a community where more than 90 per cent are living on Centrelink payments.
-For many of its residents, what started as a short stay in public housing has turned into years and generations of unemployment and welfare reliance.
-It is renowned for drug use, violence, mental illness and poverty.
+It is known for drug use, violence, mental illness and poverty.

 Commercial areas

 Bidwill is primarily a residential suburb with extremely limited commercial activity.
 It is quite close to the suburbs of Mount Druitt and St Marys, which have larger shopping centres, banking facilities and railway stations.

 Limited commercial facilities such as supermarkets and Filling stations are available at Emerton and Plumpton rather than in Bidwill itself.
 In the late 1970s and early 1980s, there used to be a service station on Carlisle avenue.
 It was located in front of where a small supermarket complex existed at Bidwill in the 1980s and 1990s, but failed due to competition from larger facilities nearby.